sagarkolekar/Alexa_Quotes_Skill/README.md

-# Quote of the Day
+# Skill Name:- Quote of the Day

 ## Description
 A Quote App for Alexa(Amazon Echo) that tell new quotes everyday.